 Clearing the Mouse Heart with Passive CLARITY21-23

-Begin preparing a cage for anesthesia by stuffing a 50 mL conical tube with cotton balls and pour 1 mL of isoflurane into the tube.
-Immediately place the uncapped conical tube into an empty mouse cage that has been fully sealed to prevent the escape of the anesthetic agent.

-Place the mouse into the cage until anesthetized.
+Anesthetize the mouse with isoflurane.
 Remove the animal from the cage and perform a toe pinch to ensure the mouse is fully sedated.

 Place the mouse onto a clean, surgical area in the supine position, securing the arms and legs with tape.

-Tape the 50 mL conical tube containing isoflurane-soaked cotton balls to the nostril of the mouse in order to maintain sedation.
+Maintain isoflurane sedation on the mouse using a nose cone until the heart is extracted.

 Open the lower chest by holding the fur just below the xiphoid process with tissue forceps and make an incision spanning the width of the ribcage using the large dissecting scissors.